JustinSDK/dotSCAD/docs/lib-shape_ellipse.md

 # shape_ellipse

-Returns shape points and triangle indexes of an ellipse.
+Returns shape points of an ellipse.
 They can be used with xxx_extrude modules of dotSCAD.
 The shape points can be also used with the built-in polygon module.

 ## Parameters